freeCodeCamp/guide/src/pages/css/id-selector/index.md

 title: ID Selector
 ---
 ## ID Selector
 The CSS ID selector applies styles to a specific html element.
 The CSS ID selector must match the ID attribute of an HTML element.
+CSS ID will override CSS Class properties.

 ### Syntax
 ```css